 Section 8 Homeless Vouchers Program: AHA has set aside 91 vouchers, which are made available to very-low income homeless families and individuals.
-In addition to Section 8 vouchers, AHA also provides funds for security deposits and move-in costs, when necessary.
+In addition to Section 8 vouchers, AHA also refers these individuals to the One-Time Rental Assistance Payments program (OTRAPP), administered by its sister agency, the Workforce Development Center, for security deposits and move-in costs, when necessary.
 AHA receives homeless referrals from local homeless shelters.
 Shelters submit a referral form to AHA certifying that a family or individual is homeless and capable of living independently and maintaining a home.

-One-Time Rental Assistance Payments Program (OTRAPP): This program serves two population groups: (1) very low-income homeless families residing in a shelter/motel who have sufficient income to pay the monthly rent for permanent housing, but lack the funds necessary to pay the "upfront" costs of renting (e.g. the first and last month's rent, security deposit, etc.); and (2) very low-income families who are "at risk" of being homeless; they currently reside in permanent housing, but due to a one-time extenuating circumstance, such as a medical bill, etc., they are unable to pay their rent.
+One-Time Rental Assistance Payments Program (OTRAPP): This program serves two population groups: (1) very low-income homeless families residing in a shelter/motel who have sufficient income to pay the monthly rent for permanent housing, but lack the funds necessary to pay the "upfront" costs of renting (e.g. the first and last month's rent, security deposit, etc.); and (2) very low-income families who are "at risk" of being homeless; and who currently reside in permanent housing, but due to a one-time extenuating circumstance, such as a medical bill or other emergency, are unable to pay their rent.
 Their financial situation is such that by receiving one-time rental assistance, they are saved from possible homelessness.
-AHA, utilizing Federal Emergency Shelter Grant (ESG) funds, provides assistance in the form of a grant paid directly to the property owner and participants must show that they have adequate ongoing income to pay the rent after the one-time rent payment is made.
-AHA receives homeless referrals from local homeless shelters; shelters submit a referral form to AHA certifying that a family or individual is homeless.
+Utilizing Federal Emergency Shelter Grant (ESG) funds, OTRAPP provides assistance in the form of a grant paid directly to the property owner and participants must show that they have adequate ongoing income to pay the rent after the one-time rent payment is made.
+OTRAPP receives homeless referrals from local homeless shelters; shelters submit a referral form to AHA certifying that a family or individual is homeless.

 Federally-Funded Emergency Shelter Grant (ESG) Program: These grants improve the quality of existing emergency shelters and increase the number of shelters for the homeless.
-Program funds are awarded to formula grantee cities in proportion to their previous year's CDBG allocation.
 Anaheim may distribute part of these funds to non-profit subrecipients to carry out these activities.
 Funds can be used for rehabilitation, essential services, homeless prevention activities, operating costs, and staff operating costs.
-The City expects to receive \$225,548 for FY 2004-05.
+The City expects to receive \$219,514 in FY 2007-08.
 ESG funds are a tremendous resource for non-profit agencies providing homeless services.

-For FY 2004-05, the City expects to allocate its ESG grant to service agencies as follows: Anaheim Interfaith Shelter (\$56,000), Thomas House (\$10,000), Mental Health Association (\$14,000), H.I.S.
-House (\$15,000), Mercy House (\$14,000), Orange Coast Interfaith Shelter (\$5,000), WISEPlace (\$9,867) and Women's Transitional Living Center (\$14,940). \$67,664 will be allocated for the One-Time Rental Assistance Payments Program (OTRAPP). \$7,800 has been allocated to assist service agencies in complying with Federally mandated lead-based paint requirements. \$11,277 has been allocated to pay for ESG Program administration costs.
+For FY 2007-08, the City expects to allocate its ESG grant to nonprofit agencies as follows: Anaheim Interfaith Shelter (\$94,000), Colette's Children's Home (8,000), Council of Orange County Society of St. Vincent de Paul (\$5,000), H.I.S.
+House (\$8,000), Interval House (\$20,000), Mercy House (\$8,000) Mental Health Association (\$25,000), Thomas House (\$8,000) WISEPlace (\$6,000) and Women's Transitional Living Center (\$37,514).